GarkGarcia/ikon/README.md

 }
 ```

-Alternativelly, icons can be directly written to a file on
+Alternatively, icons can be directly written to a file on
 disk with `Icon::save` method.

 ```rust